UK and Irish reviews

 ‘Olufemi Terry’s remarkable debut explores the effects of colonialism, social atomization and the rootlessness of affluence.’ – Jacqueline Nyathi, Harare Review of Books

-UK reviews
+UK and Irish reviews

 ‘From the World Cup to the return of Michaela Coel, 2026 promises to excite and bring joy’, Dipo Faloyin, ‘The Long Wave’, Guardian, 31 December 2025